Taxation of the Simplified SASU company: What You Need to Know - Exclusive Article

 Verified on January 1, 2025 – Directorate of Legal and Administrative Information (Prime Minister)

 The SASU offers great flexibility, making it a popular choice among entrepreneurs wishing to operate alone.
-It is subject to the corporate tax regime (IS) and benefits from various
+It is subject to the corporate tax regime (IS) and benefits from various tax reductions.

 What is the tax regime for the SASU?